acutebar/jellybeans.nvim/README.md

   - Light: `jellybeans_light`

 - **Muted**: A lower saturation, paper-like theme

   - Dark: `jellybeans_muted`
   - Light: `jellybeans_muted_light`

+- **Mono**: A monochrome palette with a dark and light mode

+  - Dark: `jellybeans_mono`
+  - Light: `jellybeans_mono_light`

+  The mono palette uses two accent colors to provide visual distinction while maintaining a cohesive monochromatic look:

+  - `accent_color_1`: Used for types and constants (defaults to a muted brown)
+  - `accent_color_2`: Used for functions (defaults to a muted blue)

 You can easily override the color palette.
-For example, here's how to change the background color:
+For example, here's how to change the background color for OLED:

 ```lua
   opts = {